-Living as a person of integrity is a daily – sometimes moment-by-moment – decision.
-And when you fall, be honest with God and get back up.
+Becoming a person of integrity is a process.
+God isn't expecting you to live perfectly, but obediently to His truth.
 Don't just talk about it, be about it.
 Do this, and someday Jesus will look at you and say, "Well done!"

-Dear Lord, you determine what's right and wrong.
-Without you, I would remain hopelessly incomplete.
+Dear Lord, You determine what's right and wrong.
+Without You, I would remain hopelessly incomplete.
 Give me the drive and strength of character I need to back up my words with actions.
-And guide my decisions with your Spirit so that my life outwardly reflects my inward connection with you.
+And let Your Spirit guide my decisions so that my life outwardly reflects my inward connection with You.
 In Jesus' name, Amen.